University Main Page | Department main page | CV | Publications | Teaching | Research

 P.O.
 Box 35, FI-40014 University of Jyväskylä

-Later on I have been using a model system consisting of Daphnia-waterfleas and their microparasites.
-I have been studying how nutritional stress, predation or host community structure affect the persistence and transmission of parasites in host populations or between individuals.
+In my research with the model system consisting of Daphnia-waterfleas and their microparasites, I have been studying e.g. the interactions between resource quality (in terms of Carbon:Nitrogen:Phosphorus-ratios) and parasites in Daphnia both in laboratory and in the field, as well as the effects of nutritional stress, predation or host community structure on the persistence and transmission of parasites in host populations or between individuals.
 The results of this work have shown that both nutritional stress and size-selective predation have a potential to constrain the occurrence and persistence of parasites in the host populations.
-Interestingly, as was shown for predation, they could also be a factor promoting a co-existence of a virulent parasite with its host.
-I have also shown that the presence of a conspesific, even a resistant one, can decrease the transmission of parasites between Daphnia individuals (dilution effect).
-My current project is studying the interactions between resource quality (in terms of C:N:P-ratios) and parasites in Daphnia waterfleas both in laboratory and in the field.
+Interestingly, as was shown for predation, they could also be a factor promoting co-existence of a virulent parasite with its host.
+I have also shown that the presence of a conspecific, even a resistant one, can decrease the transmission of parasites between Daphnia individuals (dilution effect).